ViRb3/cloudflare-warp-wireguard-client/README.md

-# CloudFlare WARP WireGuard Client
+# Cloudflare Warp WireGuard Client
-A tool to generate WireGuard profiles from a new or existing CloudFlare WARP account
+A tool to generate WireGuard profiles from a new or existing Cloudflare Warp account

 ## Features
 - Fetch configuration data from server
 - Use existing account
 - Create new account
-- Check account type / WARP+ status
+- Check account type / Warp+ status
 - Create WireGuard profile

 ## Usage